 Teachers have understood critical thinking and realized its important role in the learning process.
-In principle, teachers knowledge about critical thinking will make it easier for them to develop critical thinking assessment instruments.
-By considering the significant role of critical thinking in student success and the 4 emands of educators about the need to provide critical thinking tests, this study provides recommendations for developing critical thinking tests in accordance with the content or material in subjects at school.
+In principle, teachers' knowledge of critical thinking will make it easier for them to develop critical thinking assessment instruments.
+By considering the significant role of critical thinking in student success and the demands of educators about the need to provide critical thinking tests, this study provides recommendations for developing critical thinking tests in accordance with the content or material in subjects at school.